dashio-connect/python-dashio/Documents/Documentation.md

 * *control_title_box_transparency : int.* Title box transparency for controls.
 * *num_grid_columns : int.* The num of grid columns on the edit view.
 * *num_grid_rows : int.* The num of grid rows on the edit view.
+* *column_no : int.* Optional default is 1.
+Must be 1..3.
+The Dash App reports its screen size in columns. column_no allows you to specify which column no to load into.
+Each control can store three configs that define how the device looks for Dash apps installed on single column phones or 2 column fold out phones or 3 column tablets.

 #### DeviceView Methods